kubernetes/kops/docs/cluster_spec.md

   version: 3.0.17
 ```

+> __Note:__ The images for etcd that kops uses are from the Google Cloud Repository.
+Google doesn't release every version of etcd to the gcr.
+Check that the version of etcd you want to use is available [at the gcr](https://console.cloud.google.com/gcr/images/google-containers/GLOBAL/etcd?gcrImageListsize=50) before using it in your cluster spec.

 ### sshAccess

 This array configures the CIDRs that are able to ssh into nodes.
 On AWS this is manifested as inbound security group rules on the `nodes` and `master` security groups.